Patrick Willis: Professional career

+Pre-draft

 Originally regarded as a late-first to early-second round draft pick, Willis improved his draft stock with an impressive performance at the NFL Combine; his 4.56 40-yard dash was one of the fastest among linebackers.
 He also posted a 39-inch vertical jump and recorded 22 repetitions of the 225-lb. bench press.
 Willis clocked in at 4.38 seconds for his 40-yard dash during his University of Mississippi pro-day workout.
 Analysts of The Sporting News compared him to Jeremiah Trotter.
 Willis also earned South Team Defensive MVP honors at the 2007 Senior Bowl.

+2007

-Willis was selected by the San Francisco 49ers in the first round with the 11th overall pick in the 2007 NFL Draft, re-uniting him with the staff that coached his South Squad at the 2007 Senior Bowl.
+Willis was selected by the San Francisco 49ers in the first round with the 11th overall pick in the 2007 NFL draft, re-uniting him with the staff that coached his South Squad at the 2007 Senior Bowl.
 He signed a seven-year, $53.51 million contract with the 49ers in the 2010 season.